 You know those little girls who try to bring home every stray, help every wounded bird, the ones who wanna grow up to be a veterinarian?
 Well that was me.
 Except when I grew up I didn’t grow out of wanting to help every stray dog and wounded bird.
 I did however change my mind about becoming a veterinarian .
-In November of 1999, when I was 19, I started volunteering for Family Dogs NW and from then on I knew that my real passion was working with homeless dogs, helping reduce the number of dogs being killed in this country every day.
+In November of 1999, when I was 19, I started volunteering for a small SE Portland rescue called Family Dogs NW and from then on I knew that my real passion was working with homeless dogs; helping reduce the number of dogs being euthanized in this country every day.
 So volunteer turned into staff member, then into shelter manager, and finally shelter director when In 2004, myself and a few close friends, were fortunate enough to have the opportunity to start up Family Dogs New Life Shelter.
 My childhood fantasy became reality.
 A real dream come true.

 Running a dog shelter is hard work, emotionally and physically, but it sure doesn’t feel like a job.
 I love what I do, everyday I am thankful for the opportunities I have been given.
 But believe me, around here there is not much prestige that comes with being the ‘boss’- yes, my job duties do include picking up poop!

 Since 1999 I have ended up with more then my fare share of pets, foster dogs turned forever dogs and plenty of shelter dogs I just couldn’t resist making my own.
 My husband Justin G, he’s part of the FDNL family too, so our house is filled with a double dose of rescue pets.
-Right now our crew includes 3 Pit Bull Terriers, a Neapolitan Mastiff, an English Bulldog, and a 15 pound Pug mix.
-In 2006 we made an important investment- a king size bed.
+Right now our crew includes 3 Pit Bull Terriers, an American Bully, a French Mastiff, and a 20 pound Pug mix.
+A few years back we made an important investment- a king size bed.
 A double just wasn’t cutting it, we had to make space for everyone, cuz you know they all have to sleep in the bed.

 There has got to be more to Tasha then just dogs, right?
-Well sure, I love to travel to far and a way places with Justin, I enjoy working in the garden, I sew ( although I must admit I am not very good at it! ) …… but the pooches are my passion.
+Well sure, I love to travel to far and away places with Justin, I enjoy working in the garden, I sew ( although I must admit I am not very good at it! ) and I can bake a mean pie … but the pooches really are my passion.

 “We are at our very best, and we are happiest, when we are fully engaged in work we enjoy on the journey toward the goal we’ve established for ourselves.
 It gives meaning to our time off and comfort to our sleep.
 It makes everything else in life so wonderful, so worthwhile.”- Earl Nightingale